 However, with the passage of laws like the NYCVA, the tide has begun to turn in favor of priest sexual abuse survivors.
-Law firms like Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman can, and do, advocate on behalf of victims to secure meaningful victories against abusers and the Church entities who enabled and protected them.
+Law firms like Dolman Law Group Accident Injury Lawyers, PA can, and do, advocate on behalf of victims to secure meaningful victories against abusers and the Church entities who enabled and protected them.

-The specific actions lawyers take for their clients vary widely, depending upon each survivor’s unique personal story.
-At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we prioritize listening to our clients to understand their trauma and their motivation for seeking our help.
-Only after we develop that base of knowledge and empathy can we begin to craft and propose legal solutions that meet our clients’ needs.
+The specific actions lawyers take for their clients vary widely, depending upon each survivor's unique personal story.
+At Dolman Law Group Accident Injury Lawyers, PA, we prioritize listening to our clients to understand their trauma and their motivation for seeking our help.
+Only after we develop that base of knowledge and empathy can we begin to craft and propose legal solutions that meet our clients' needs.
 The solutions we offer our clients often include: